Welcome to the Art Section!

 As with drawn art, paintings also need a light source, shadows, and shading.
 The paint needs to be smooth–meaning application, not necessarily style.
 Try to avoid “gloops” of paint unless it’s a specific desired effect.
 Otherwise it just makes the painting look rushed or sloppy.
 If only one colour is selected, a minimum of three shades/tints of that colour is required.
 There should be little to no white spaces and the transition while blending should be near impossible to tell.

 Banners and other collages of images fall into this category.
 As elements of this style come from stock photos and other non-artist-created aspects, emphasis is placed on composition of the piece as a whole, including filters, added designs, color, and other effects applied to the artwork.
 Form elements like the Pokemon anatomy are rarely applicable here, since stock photos may not be original work.
-This type of art is scored a little harder due to this.
+This type of art is curated a little harder due to this.
 If you want more leeway, considering creating these “stock” images yourself, meaning drawing the Pokemon and pieces of the banners without photo-cropping someone else’s image.

 Clay, Papercraft, 3D modeling, and other physical forms fall under this category.
 Anatomy is important, and adding extra details improves quality.
 If clay, paint or glaze can enhance features, and paper-folding can have other mediums of art added to it.
 But the Pokemon should not be the only aspect of the piece.
-Environment is also considered in the score.
+Environment is also considered in the curation.
 If the artwork is physical, create a background for the Pokemon, such as a diorama or things from outside, like grass and rocks.
 Modeling on the computer should follow these same guidelines and create both Pokemon and environment.

 Abstract art that represents a Pokemon would have to go by ALL of that Pokemon’s colour scheme.
 It would also have to be in the style of another abstract artist.
 At least five of the seven elements of art would have to be depicted and directly correspond to the desired Pokemon.
 For example, shape.
 A Charmander would be a bunch of curves and circles, NOT a bunch of corners and squares.
 This is the hardest form of art to grade, and will therefore be graded the hardest.